EU, Spain save face with deficit compromise

 RISKY

-Rajoy must find around 60 billion euros (50 billion pounds) in budget savings over the next two years to meet the 3 percent goal next year.
+Rajoy must find around 60 billion euros ($78.84 billion) in budget savings over the next two years to meet the 3 percent goal next year.
 That will be difficult as the economy has barely grown in four years and is now thought to be in recession.

 The government expects a 1.7 percent contraction this year and economists are agreed it will struggle to grow in 2013.